Club: Oud-Heverlee Leuven | Opening: 1960s | Capacity: 10,020 seats

 Following the promotion of the club to Belgium’s top league, plans were made for an extensive redevelopment of the ground, consisting of three phases including a new stand opposite the main stand, new stands in the corners, and a new stand behind the goal.
 This would result in a capacity of 12,500 seats.

 In 2016, phase 1 of the redevelopment got completed with the opening of a new stand on the side, but phase 2 and 3 got halted when OHL relegated to the second division.

 Stadion Den Dreef is located south of Leuven’s city centre.
 The walk from the central market square (Grote Markt) takes about 15 minutes, that from the railway station 10 to 15 minutes more.

-From the railway station, one can catch either bus 1 or 2 to get to the stadium.
+From the railway station, catch either bus 1 or 2 to get to the stadium.
 Take the bus in the direction of Heverlee and get off at stop Naamse Poort.
 Line 337 and 616 are alternatives.

 Address: Kardinaal Mercierlaan 46, 3001 Heverlee